Common Beekeeping Mistakes – You Can Avoid

 Not Using Your Bee Smoker Properly

-Beekeepers have used smokers for thousands of years.
-Then, along comes the Bee Movie and now many people are reluctant to use their bee smoker.
+Beekeepers have used bee smokers for thousands of years.
+Then, along comes the Bee Movie and now many people are reluctant to use their smoker.

-Take care of your smoker, use the proper types of smoker fuel.
 At least once a season clean your bee smoker if it needs it.
 It will be easier to light a bee smoker that is in good working order when you need it.

 A new beekeeper may make the mistake of using hot black smoke – this will only make the bees angry!
 Cool white smoke is the way to go.